-FINANCIAL LITERACY 1171 1 year 1 credit

-- Purpose: This course is designed to enable students to plan and manage their personal finances and take financial responsibility as citizens and consumers.
+- FINANCIAL LITERACY 1171 1 year 1 credit Purpose: This course is designed to enable students to plan and manage their personal finances and take financial responsibility as citizens and consumers.
 The topics covered are those that will benefit them throughout their lifetime.
-Topics include financial planning, budgeting, credit, saving, investing, banking, identity theft, spending, taxes, insurance and career exploration. - Content: Classroom discussion, Internet activities, and guest speakers.
+Topics include financial planning, budgeting, credit, saving, investing, banking, identity theft, spending, taxes, insurance and career exploration.
+Students will have the opportunity to earn the Ohio Means Job Seal in this course. - Content: Classroom discussion, Internet activities, and guest speakers.
 Special note: This is a required course for the class of 2026 and beyond.
 It is open to sophomores (especially those pursuing Tri Star) through seniors, but is preferably taken junior or senior year.